About Us Our Company ESG Data Center Anti-Bribery and Corruption Policy

 Government officials

-Laws and regulations are strict when dealing with government officials.
+Laws and regulations are strict when dealing with government officials because they are in an ideal position to request or receive a bribe and therefore engage in corruption.
 Reasonable corporate hospitality that is acceptable with other business associates might not be allowable when government officials are involved.

-Before such expenses are incurred, you must obtain approval from your compliance director/legal contact.
+Before such expenses are incurred, you must obtain approval from your compliance or legal contact.

 A government official is any: